 Central sensitisation describes a situation where your CNS is in a state of wind up and becomes better at generating pain.

-If this conversation is approached without care, you might think the therapist is suggesting your pain is ‘in your head.’
-This can lead to confusion and a feeling you’re not being listened to, or taken seriously.
+If this conversation is approached without care, you might think the therapist is suggesting the pain is ‘in your head.’
+This can lead to confusion and a feeling you’re not being listened to or taken seriously.

 It’s true the pain we experience is generated by our brains.
 So in that sense it is in your head.

 That is not to suggest however you are responsible for it, or worse, making it up.